 Check the coil and eject all the foreign material and hair.
 Next, eject the overflow cover of your bathtub completely cover it using the damp rag.
 However, make sure that the overflow exit is airtight before starting the plugging process.

 Now take your plunger and start the plunging process on your bathtub drain.
 However, it’s important that you allow yourself enough time and don’t give up early as the process is very tasking.

 The litmus test for success in the plunging process will be when the standing water complexly and quickly drains away from the bathtub.
 When this is fully done, you’ll need to flush the bathtub using some hot water.
 However, if you’re unsuccessful in draining the water, then try using a drain snake.
 Finally, check how drain cleaners work if you’ll consider this option.

 As outlined in the guide, having standing water in your bathtub is a dangerous affair.
 I’ve listed the various hazards you might be exposing yourself and family to by having the standing water remain in the bathtub. – including breeding of insects and bacteria growth.

-Bacteria will easily grow in the dump and wet environment that is in your clogged bathtub, including the drain.
+Bacteria will easily grow in the damp and wet environment in your clogged bathtub, including the drain.
 Depending on how long the water has been standing in the bathtub, some green scum, in addition to mildew and mold, could develop on top of the water.
-The water is dangerous to your body and skin in addition to being hazardous for your pets or kids.
+The water is dangerous to your body and skin and being hazardous for your pets or kids.